mimorel/2025-Tech-Dive/README.md

 # Pinterest Clone

 A full-stack Pinterest clone built with the MERN stack (MongoDB, Express.js, React.js, Node.js).
-This project allows users to create, share, and discover pins, organize them into boards, and interact with other users through comments and following relationships.

-## Features
+## Features (existing, to improve, and implement)

 - User authentication and authorization
 - Create, edit, and delete pins